mariolinguito/codingadventures/content/blog/my-first-approach-to-drupal-commerce-the-standard-for-the-robust-enterprise-e-commerce-solution-loved-it/index.md

 Drupal Commerce was created by **Commerce Guys** (founded by Ryan Szrama).
 Then, it was renamed to its current name and released version 1.0 on August 2011.
 It can be extended with custom code and features as a simple Drupal instance.

-I'm not here to write a Wikipedia-like article about Drupal Commerce, if you want to know something about it, you can find everything on the official website: *https://drupalcommerce.org* (the documentation is DOC, as we say in Italy :-)
+I'm not here to write a Wikipedia-like article about Drupal Commerce, if you want to know something about it, you can find everything on the official website: <https://drupalcommerce.org> (the documentation is DOC, as we say in Italy for quality things :-)

 ### The requirements: